The Woodland School District Board of Directors

 The school board acts as the policy-making body of the district and is responsible and accountable for planning, policy, advocacy, and evaluation.
 Working within a framework of state and federal laws, the board provides direction for the district, approving policies, making financial decisions, determining building needs, and approving the budget.
 The board regularly reviews the progress of the district.

 It is an honor to serve as superintendent of the Woodland Public Schools since 2007.
 Woodland has been a great place for my own children to grow and learn.
-My mission is to ensure that each student in our community has the opportunity to be educated and excel in their chosen endeavors.
+It is a community that I have grown to love and am proud to call it my home.
+My driving goal is to see our school board vision become a reality for each child.

-I hold a Bachelors of Sciences in Business, a Bachelors of Arts in education, and a Masters of Arts in Educational Leadership.
+I hold a Bachelors degree in Business, a Bachelors degree in education, and a Masters degree in Educational Leadership.
 I have completed extensive post-graduate education and hold a superintendent’s certificate.

 I am married and together we are parents to two great kids.
-A daughter who graduated from Woodland High School in 2015 and a son who is in the class of 2017.
+A daughter who graduated from Woodland High School in 2015 and a son who graduated with the class of 2017.

 Meet Our Board of Directors